A Vienna Week: Coffeehouses, Concert Halls, and Sachertorte

 The catacombs tour (6.50 EUR, every 30 minutes) shows the bones of plague victims and the internal organs of Habsburg emperors stored in copper urns.
 Not for the squeamish.

-After Stephansdom, I walked to Naschmarkt — Vienna's 1.5 km open-air market with 120+ stalls.
+From Stephansdom, walk to Naschmarkt — Vienna's 1.5 km open-air market with 120+ stalls.
 International food, Viennese pastries, and the best people-watching in the city.
-I had Turkish borek (4 EUR), a glass of Austrian wine at a market stand (3.50 EUR), and a wedge of Bergkase cheese (aged mountain cheese, 3 EUR) to take back to the hotel.
+Try Turkish borek (4 EUR), a glass of Austrian wine at a market stand (3.50 EUR), and a wedge of Bergkase cheese (aged mountain cheese, 3 EUR) for later.

 Day 6: Classical Music, Not at the Opera

 Vienna has live classical music every single night.
-I went to a concert at the Musikverein — home of the Vienna Philharmonic and the concert hall with the most famous acoustics in the world (the Golden Hall).
+Make time for a concert at the Musikverein — home of the Vienna Philharmonic and the concert hall with the most famous acoustics in the world (the Golden Hall).

 Standing-room tickets: 6-8 EUR.
 Seated: from 40 EUR.
 The sound in the Golden Hall is physically different from any other concert space — something about the wood, the dimensions, the 1870s construction.
 Notes hang in the air.